Fire Alarm Inspection Services in Greater Houston, TX

 NFPA 72 requires every commercial fire alarm system to be inspected and tested on a regular schedule.
 Annual and semi-annual inspections verify that smoke detectors, heat detectors, pull stations, notification appliances, and fire alarm control panels are functioning correctly and ready to protect lives in an emergency.
 Without current inspection documentation, your building may fail a fire marshal review, lose its certificate of occupancy, or face fines from your local authority having jurisdiction.

-Other Fire Alarm Services We Offer
+Other Fire Alarm Services We Connect You With

 What's Included in a Fire Alarm Inspection